Dasko1/PlayWrightAutomation/README.md

 // 'await' tells the line to wait for the line to complete before going on to the next.
 This is what 'asynchronous' does! await page.goto('https://rahulshettyacademy.com/loginpagePractise/');

-// Wait for a few seconds to visually confirm the page loaded await page.waitForTimeout(3000);
+// Wait for a few seconds to visually confirm the page loaded! await page.waitForTimeout(3000);

-// Close the browser after the test
+// Close the browser after the test! await browser.close();

-await browser.close();
 });